Tourism Marketing Executive

 “I really wanted to promote New Zealand as a destination, and get more people to travel and experience our country because I think it’s a pretty great place.”

-After completing her degree at the end of 2019, Erin now enjoys sharing her love of New Zealand and Auckland with others through her role as a marketing assistant for a local destination management organisation.
+After completing her degree at the end of 2019, Erin now enjoys sharing her love of New Zealand and Auckland with others through her role as a marketing executive for a local destination management organisation.

 *The Destination Management major has been replaced by the Sustainable Tourism Management major.